Robert S. Mulliken: Later years

-In 1934, he derived a new scale for measuring the electronegativity of elements.
+In 1934, he derived a new scale for measuring the electronegativity of elements, which he defined as the average of an atom's ionization enthalpy and electron affinity.
 This does not entirely correlate with the scale of Linus Pauling, but is generally in close correspondence.

-In World War II, from 1942 to 1945, Mulliken directed the Information Office for the University of Chicago's Plutonium project.
+In World War II, from 1942 to 1945, he directed the Information Office for the University of Chicago's Plutonium project.
 Afterward, he developed mathematical formulas to enable the progress of the molecular-orbital theory.

-In 1952 he began to apply quantum mechanics to the analysis of the reaction between Lewis acid and base molecules.
-(See Acid-base reaction theories.)
-He became Distinguished Professor of Physics and Chemistry in 1961 and continued in his studies of molecular structure and spectra, ranging from diatomic molecules to large complex aggregates.
+In 1952. he began to apply quantum mechanics to the analysis of the reaction between Lewis acid and base molecules.
+(See Acid-base reaction theories).
+In 1961, he became Distinguished Professor of Physics and Chemistry at Florida State University, and continued in his studies of molecular structure and spectra, ranging from diatomic molecules to large complex aggregates.
 In 1981, Mulliken became a founding member of the World Cultural Council.
 In 1983, Mulliken received the Golden Plate Award of the American Academy of Achievement.
 He retired in 1985.
 His wife died in 1975.

-At the age of 90, Mulliken died of congestive heart failure at his daughter's home in Arlington, Virginia on October 31, 1986.
+At the age of 90, Mulliken died of congestive heart failure at his daughter's home in Arlington County, Virginia on October 31, 1986.
 His body was returned to Chicago for burial.